posted by Guest Blogger - Orsolya Kiss-Toth | 2 Comments

-Each of these ruin bars are very unique in terms of their interior design but are all the same in the sense that they leave the building they're housed in its original condition.
+Each of these ruin bars is unique in terms of their interior design, but are all the same in the sense the building is left in its original condition.
 No renovation or restoration.
 Most of them are decorated by the work of local artists and have local bands entertaining during the evenings.
-From time to time they also organize other events like film nights and different workshops.
+From time to time they also organize other events like film nights and various kinds of workshops.

-If I had to choose a favourite I'd probably say Szimpla Kert.
-This place has it all.
-Since it first opened its doors in 2001 Szimpla Kert has moved location a couple of times and has changed a lot over the years.
-Today its home is on Kazinczy utca and has more to offer its visitors than ever.
-The interior design is very unique and colourful.
-The table, made from an old Trabant car, has to be one of the most eye catching pieces here.
+If I had to choose a favourite, it’d probably be Szimpla Kert.
+Since it first opened its doors in 2001, Szimpla Kert has moved location a couple of times and has changed a lot over the years, but it’s still the best.
+Today it’s found on Kazinczy utca and it has more to offer its visitors than ever before.
+The interior design is unique to say the least – check out the table, made from an old Trabant car, easily the most eye catching pieces here.

-No matter what time of day you visit Szimpla Kert has got something on offer.
-A flea market, food market, film clubs, exhibitions and theatre performances are only a few of Szimpla's offerings.
-The live bands at night ensure a brilliant atmosphere.
+No matter what time of day you visit, Szimpla Kert has got something on offer.
+Flea and food markets, film clubs, exhibitions and theatre performances are only a few of Szimpla's offerings, and the live bands at night ensure a brilliant atmosphere.
 A ruin bar definitely worth visiting.

 Fogashaz is located at Akacfa utca, district 7 of Budapest.
-This ruin bar is a bit more tucked away, but still easily accessible from Budapest's city centre.
-First opened in 2009 Fogashaz strives to be a cultural hot spot for visitors.
-Decorated by work of local artists, the interior is very unique and colourful.
-Film clubs, exhibitions, different workshops and alternative theatre performances are also on offer.
-Fogashaz has expanded in recent years with the development of the outdoor garden space which only adds to its character.
+This ruin bar is a little tucked away, but still easily accessible from Budapest's city centre.
+First opened in 2009, Fogashaz strives to be a cultural hot spot for visitors to the city.
+Its interior shows the best cutting edge art the city has to offer, being filled with the works of local artists.
+Keeping with this creative theme, it also runs film clubs, exhibitions, workshops and alternative theatre performances.
+Fogashaz has expanded in recent years with the development of the outdoor garden space, which only adds to its character.

-Address: 51.
-Akacfa utca, District 7 of Budapest.

-Close to Liszt Ferenc ter's row of bars, restaurants and Nagymezo utca's entertainment venues there is a bar called Instant.
-It’s been open for a while and for a reason.
-Inside it’s like a labyrinth with its tucked away corners, little rooms decorated with all sorts of weird and wonderful things like a dentist chair or a full size pin ball machine from the 90's.
-Located close to tourist attractions, bars, restaurants, hostels and hotels, Instant is very well placed.
-A great option to experience the atmosphere of Budapest's ruin bars with a few drinks.

-Address: 38.
+Instant 38.
 Nagymezo utca, District 6 of Budapest.

+Close to Liszt Ferenc tér's row of bars, restaurants and Nagymezo utca's entertainment venues you’ll find Instant.
+Inside it’s like a labyrinth full of private nooks and crannies, with rooms filled with all sorts of weird and wonderful things, like a dentist chair and retro arcade offerings.
+Located close to tourist attractions, bars, restaurants, hostels and hotels, Instant is very perfectly places – a great introduction to the ruin bar.

+Puder 8.
+Raday utca, District 9 of Budapest.